Simone-Zabberoni/kringlecon-2018-report/9/README.md

 >Use what you have learned from previous challenges to open the door to Santa's vault.
 What message do you get when you unlock the door?

 The [door](https://pianolockn.kringlecastle.com/) lock is actually a piano keyboard... the last password was obviously a series of notes, so we'll insert it!
-And we get a message which says **"Now that's a good tune!
+And we get a message which says:

+ **"Now that's a good tune!
 But the key isn't quite right!"**

-We need to play the melody, but tuned to another key... we can use as reference the file `attach_from_Holly_Evergreen.pdf`: but we need to know the current key and the wanted key.
+We need to play the melody, but tuned to another key... we can use as reference the file [`attach_from_Holly_Evergreen.pdf`](https://github.com/Simone-Zabberoni/kringlecon-2018-report/blob/master/8/attach_from_Holly_Evergreen.pdf): but we need to know the current key and the wanted key.

 The current key could be guessed by the image name used for the "off key message" `https://pianolockn.kringlecastle.com/images/key-of-e-banner.png`: E key